-< 50% of the benchmark species diversity; or

-Modified (apply only where life form is
+- < 50% of the benchmark species diversity; or odified no reproductively-mature specimens are observed. - Modified (apply only where life form is 'present')

-'present')

-no reproductively-mature specimens are observed.
+• In reproductivery-mature specimens are observed.

 For life forms with benchmark cover of ≥ 10%, then considered substantially 'modified' if the life form has either: